 In their performance, they combine a card game with a theater.
 They want to show the relationship between politicians and citizens to first-time voters.
-They’ll talk about democracy, populism, elections, migrants and LGBT.
-The plot is set in an imaginary European country in which elections are about to take place and refugees are one of the major topics.
+They’ll talk about democracy, populism, elections, migrants, and LGBT.
+The plot is set in an imaginary European country where elections are about to take place, and refugees are one of the major topics.
 The player decides how his political candidates present themselves to citizens.
 Are they mainly interested in publicity?
 Are they homophobic or tolerant?
 What is their attitude towards refugees, minorities and how does it affect people?
 Sytze explains that the whole performance is a simulation of elections, which logically implies that the more xenophobic politicians are, the more xenophobic the society is.

 Extremism in the Netherlands and Slovakia

-They are both teachers and they often compare political awareness among students in their countries.
+They are both teachers, and they often compare political awareness among students in their countries.
 They agree on one fundamental difference: “Dutch extremists have transformed their speech and appearance.
 Today, the same ideas are presented in a much more subtle and conservative way,” says Sytze.
 Peter adds: “We had it like this in the ‘90s when the mafia ruled Slovakia.
 Today, the same people are considered controversial entrepreneurs.
 Extremists are still quite easy to differentiate here, even though their rhetoric has also undergone some change.”
 Social networks have become the main source of information for young people.
 These are often only shallow reports that they don’t investigate further, and they usually end up voting for the easiest and simplest choice.

 In a pair

 When two people are behind the preparation of a screenplay for the performance, it has some benefits.
 They describe their tasks very simply.
-Sytze writes the screenplay and Peter reminds him of the director’s point of view.
+Sytze writes the screenplay, and Peter reminds him of the director’s point of view.
 He has to work with actors and set the game into space.
-“I am very happy to have an impact on the screenplay at this stage because I can decide how things will fit together so that I don’t have to come up with something out of the blue,” Peter adds.
+“I am thrilled to have an impact on the screenplay at this stage because I can decide how things will fit together so that I don’t have to come up with something out of the blue,” Peter adds.
 They already have a selection of artists to work with on the visual side of the card game.

 Only people represent hope

 Politicians are often described as a new hope for the country.
-This applies to Slovakia, the Netherlands and any other country.
-Sytze doesn’t agree.
+This applies to Slovakia, the Netherlands, and any other country.
+Sytze disagrees.
 Hope depends on the citizen’s choice and who they give their vote to.
 “Society is not powerless because we always make decisions in a democracy.
 To make a responsible decision, we first need to know what it means to be a citizen and why democracy is good.
 This is not about different perspectives.
 The election is not about whether you are for or against migrants or LGBT communities.
 It’s about what kind of society you want to live in,” he adds.

 Peter says that based on the media and recent events in the Slovak political scene, Slovakia seems to be a terrible country.
 “But I still believe that we are really good people deep down.
-Perhaps it is also thanks to Nazism, Communism or the era of former prime minister Vladimír Mečiar.
+Perhaps it is also thanks to Nazism, Communism, or the era of former prime minister Vladimír Mečiar.
 Thanks to them, we know that together we can fight for the greater good.
 It is easy to judge students and criticize their lack of knowledge.
-But we, parents, grandparents, teachers, older friends, journalists and artists have a responsibility to give them knowledge and information.
-We have to continually build morality in society, because if we lose it, then there will be the real fear,” concludes Peter.
+But we, parents, grandparents, teachers, older friends, journalists, and artists, have a responsibility to give them knowledge and information.
+We have to continually build morality in society because if we lose it, then there will be the real fear,” concludes Peter.

 Peter and Sytze got to know each other through our Borderline Offensive program, where they invented this theatre piece.
 However, due to higher financial demands, it didn’t get supported.
-They decided to try fundraising and they managed to get enough money.
+They decided to try fundraising, and they managed to get enough money.
 Thanks to this, students all over Slovakia will see a special theater performance in February.
 The interview took place in Šopa Gallery at the exhibition Innocent Eyes, Weak Arm by Emilia Kina and Filip Rybowski.